sws-lab/open-verification-dashboard/README.md

 npm run prepare
 ```

-## What to do if the dashboad executable changes?
+## What to do if the dashboard executable changes?

 If the dashboard executable changes, you need to update the `VERSION` variable in the `.env` file.
 This will regenerate the database entries when requested by the ui.